 From Name: Appears in the "From" field for the email.
 The From Name can be the name of the event, the event host, the company name, or any other name that would represent the event.

 Reply Email: The email address to which replies will be sent.
-This field is required, and we recommend using an email address for the company or event, rather than a personal email address.
+This field is not required, but we strongly recommend entering an email address so guests can easily reach you with questions.

 CC Email: Sends a carbon copy of each email sent to any email addresses.
 Best used for small, VIP emails, and not recommended for high-volume communications.
 Multiple email addresses can be entered, but must be separated by a comma.